Girl (2025 film): Production

 Girl is the feature film debut of Taiwanese actress Shu Qi, who is considered one of the country's biggest stars.
 After 30 years in the film industry, she was encouraged to undertake film-making after she served on the jury of the 80th Venice International Film Festival in 2023, where she enjoyed films made by new directors.
 She also cited Taiwanese filmmaker Hou Hsiao-hsien as a major influence on Girl; Hou cast Shu Qi in leading roles in his films Millennium Mambo (2001), Three Times (2005) and The Assassin (2015).
 She has said that Girl would never have been made if not for Hou.

 In addition to the two child actresses, Taiwanese actors Roy Chiu and Bai Xiao-Ying as well as singer 9m88 joined the cast of Girl.
 Filming ended in autumn of 2024.

 The film was produced by Yeh Jufeng.
 The companies CMC Entertainment, Wow Momentum, J.Q.
 Pictures and Aranya Pictures contributed financially to the project.
 Mandarin Vision holds the sales rights for Asia.
 Paris-based Goodfellas is handling international sales outside of Asia.

 Release

 Girl was selected to compete for the Golden Lion at the 82nd Venice International Film Festival, where it had its world premiere on 4 September 2025.
-It is the first time a Taiwanese production competed for the top prize in Venice since Tsai Ming-liang's Stray Dogs in 2013.
+It is the first time a Taiwanese production competed for the top prize in Venice since Tsai Ming-liang's Stray Dogs (2013).

-It was presented at the 2025 Toronto International Film Festival on 9 September 2025 in Centrepiece section.
-It also competed in the Competition section of the 30th Busan International Film Festival in September 21, 2025 for 'Busan Awards'.
+It was presented at the 2025 Toronto International Film Festival on 9 September in the Centrepiece section.
+It also competed in the Competition section of the 30th Busan International Film Festival on September 21, 2025, for 'Busan Awards'.
 It was screened at the Grand Lyon Film Festival on 13 October 2025 as part of screenings of Shu Qi films, an invitee to the festival.
 The film will serve as the opening film at the 36th Singapore International Film Festival on 26 November 2025.

-The film will be released on 31 October 2025 in Taiwan.
+The film was released on 31 October 2025 in Taiwan.